averykhoo/recipes/curated-untested/pecan-pie.md

 4. Whisk the eggs and vanilla (or booze) in a medium bowl until well combined, then fold in the pecans with a flexible spatula.
 Pour the hot butterscotch over the eggy-pecans and fold with a spatula until the pecans are well coated in butterscotch and the eggs are mostly absorbed.
-The butter will seem to pool out of the mixture, and you may notice a few specks of curdled egg, but that’s a-okay.
+The butter will seem to pool out of the mixture, and you may notice a few specks of curdled egg, but that's a-okay.
 Really.
-5. Scrape into the prepared crust, and don’t worry about trying to spread it into an even layer.
+5. Scrape into the prepared crust, and don't worry about trying to spread it into an even layer.
 Bake 30 minutes, then cover the outer ring of crust with a pie shield and continue baking until the filling is bubbling hot and all puffed up, about 15 minutes more.
 When fully baked, the pie will register 210° in the center.
-Cool at least 2 hours before slicing with a chef’s knife; prior to that the filling will be warm and runny.
+Cool at least 2 hours before slicing with a chef's knife; prior to that the filling will be warm and runny.
 6. Wrapped in plastic, leftovers will keep 3 days at room temperature, or a week in the fridge.

 Troubleshooting: